PolyhedraZK/PolyhedraDocs/docs/expander/prover_internals/virgo++.md

 $(1 + \sum_{l=j+2}^d \alpha_l \mathsf{Gath}_{l, j} (r_{z_l}, x))$,
 on all binary $x$, which is solely contributed by the relay gates.

+In short, the additional cost is linear to the number of relay gates in the circuit, and thus the total cost is still linear.